Demographic history of Russia: Social stratification

-Tsardom of Russia
+Early modern period

 Population

 The first reliable data on the number of households dates to the late 15th century, when Ivan III carried out several censuses of the newly incorporated Novgorod land.
 As these censuses counted adult heads of households the total population estimates of Novgorod land vary between 500 and 800 thousand.

-By the end of 15th century most of East Slav lands formerly belonging to Kievan Rus were divided between the Grand Duchy of Moscow and the Grand Duchy of Lithuania.
-The population of the former was estimated to be around 5.8 million in 1500, growing to 9-10 million by 1550.
+By the end of 15th century, the East Slavs were divided between the Grand Duchy of Moscow and the Grand Duchy of Lithuania.
+The population of the former was estimated to be around 5.8 million in 1500, growing to 9–10 million by 1550.
 Vodarsky estimates the population in mid-16th century to be 6.5 million, growing to 7 million by the end of it.
 The contemporary population of the Grand Duchy of Lithuania numbered 3.6 million, with Ruthenians constituting the majority (see Demographic history of Poland).

 As the population of Muscovy was growing the size of the average peasant allotment declined (though there were significant regional variations) and the wages declined as well while the grain prices soared.
 The Livonian War led to the increase of tax burden on the peasants and when the crops failed in 1567 and 1568 a famine ensued, followed by a plague of 1570-1571.
 In the best-documented Novgorod land some regions lost between 40 and 60% to famine, decease and emigration.

-The relatively calm period of 1584-1600 was followed by the Time of Troubles when a few consecutive crop failures led to a famine and a collapse of the Russian state, foreign interventions and widespread destruction.
+The relatively calm period of 1584–1600 was followed by the Time of Troubles when a few consecutive crop failures led to a famine and a collapse of the Russian state, foreign interventions and widespread destruction.
 The population size only reached the 1600 level fifty years later.

 According to the census of 1678 there were 950,000 households in Russia.
 The estimates for the total population range between 10.5 and 11.5 million depending on the assumptions of the average number of individuals in a household and of the percentage of population that avoided the census.
 As the census was used to determine poll taxes due, both peasants and landlords had the incentive to minimise the number of counted households.
 They could conceal them, combine several households into one or report peasants as household servants (дворовые люди) who were not taxed.

 The biggest cities in the 16th century were Moscow (41,500 households), Pskov (6,000) and Novgorod (5,500), while in the 17th century Yaroslavl became the second biggest city after Moscow.